Hidden-Histories/Public-Resources/documentation/Tutorial_Transparency.md

 You may have noticed that Unity Quads have only one side - if you see them from the back, they are invisible.
 Often we need a Quad that looks the same from the front and the back.
 We have therefore created a 3D FBX model with two sides, so you can easily have the same texture on both front and back sides.

-- Click here to download the model [2-sidedQuad.FBX](http://hiddenhistoriesjtown.org/documentation/sampleassets/2-sidedQuad.FBX).
+- Click here to download the 1 meter x 1 meter square model [2-sidedQuad.FBX](http://hiddenhistoriesjtown.org/documentation/sampleassets/2-sidedQuad.FBX).

 - Open your Unity Asset Bundle Template.
-  - Remember to first open the Unity Hub, and then open the Asset Bundle Template from within Unity.
+  - To do this, remember to first open the Unity Hub, and then open the Asset Bundle Template from within Unity.
   - NOTE: If you need to **refresh your Unity skills** see [Prof. Rhonda's "Introduction to Unity3D Editor" slide deck](https://docs.google.com/presentation/d/1CzzGu4zK2a9VsXfM0WVPNGqtQfGEr30u67TTrWYI8qU/edit#slide=id.g7f6e1f9622_0_516), linked from the Hidden Histories documentation page.

 - In the Project window, under Assets, create a folder and name it Kini.